EnigmaCurry/cassandra-quickstart/README.rst

 This tool downloads Cassandra, Java, ccm, and drivers into your home directory (~/.cassandra-quickstart) and starts a single node Cassandra cluster.
-This is meant to be useful for protyping and development tasks, not for production.
+This is meant to be useful for prototyping and development tasks, not for production.

 The idea is to have a one-liner to install everything you need to use